ie3-institute/simosaik/docs/readthedocs/usersguide.md

 by mosaik, while SIMONA on the other hands, sees simosaik as an external simulation.

 To exchange data between mosaik and SIMONA, simosaik translates all supported information into the corresponding data format used by either mosaik or SIMONA.
-Simosaik also handels the synchronisation of both mosaik and SIMONA during the co-simulation.
+Simosaik also handles the synchronisation of both mosaik and SIMONA during the co-simulation.

 ## Selecting the versions of the APIs